Lakshya-prasad/ResearchRadar/README.md

-# 📡 ResearchRadar — AI Research Paper Assistant
+# 📡 ResearchRadar — Research Paper Assistant

 A full-stack web application that helps students and researchers **understand research papers**, **discover literature**, and **evaluate startup ideas** — all powered by AI.